OmarShehata/webgl-outlines/threejs/README.md

 * Caveats
 	* There's some debug code in there for rendering normals/depth.
 	* Would be more efficient by getting the normal buffer from the engine
+	* The FXAA thing.
+Not needed in theory....but ThreeJS can't output depth then?